 When going through a divorce and making major decisions, most people don't understand the difference between joint custody and sole custody in family court.
 You need to know what you want before heading into the courtroom.
 Sometimes, however, parents who are not married may say they want full custody when they really mean sole management conservatorships and supervised visitation.
-This article will treat “full legal custody" as synonymous with " parent sole management conservatorships and supervision."
+Call Tommalieh Law today and speak to a compassionate child custody lawyer in Orland Park to set up a free consultation and learn how to get sole custody of your child!

 Sole Custody vs. Joint Custody